tenortim/k8s_isi_provisioner/README.md

 Building
 --------
-To build this provisioner, ensure you have go, and glide installed.
-This code has been tested with Go 1.8 and higher.
+To build this provisioner, ensure you have go installed.
+This code requires a minimum of Go 1.11.
 To build the software, run make.

 The provisioner requires permissions if you are running it in OpenShift.